NorthernMan54/homebridge-alexa/README.md

 ## Door bell devices

 * Their is no voice control of door bells, only the ability to have Alexa announce when the door bell is triggered.
+For a sample here is my [Door Bell](https://youtu.be/PhGbc_TO8pk) being rang.

 # Installation of homebridge-alexa